maixnor/wu-quartz/content/semester 1/Finances.md

 ### Choise of Source of Finance
 depends on cust, use of funds, financial situation and status/size of business

-#todo get rest from UBBP slides
+#wontfix get rest from UBBP slides
 ### Cost Awareness
 Cost-Unaware businesses can be endangered greatly by rising costs or falling sales.
 They may not be able to adjust their cost management quickly enough to meet the new requirements.